Scotoma

 A scotoma is an area of partial alteration in the field of vision consisting of a partially diminished or entirely degenerated visual acuity that is surrounded by a field of normal – or relatively well-preserved – vision.

 Every normal mammalian eye has a scotoma in its field of vision, usually termed its blind spot.
 This is a location with no photoreceptor cells, where the retinal ganglion cell axons that compose the optic nerve exit the retina.
 This location is called the optic disc.
 There is no direct conscious awareness of visual scotomas.
 They are simply regions of reduced information within the visual field.
 Rather than recognizing an incomplete image, patients with scotomas report that things "disappear" on them.

-The presence of the blind spot scotoma can be demonstrated subjectively by covering one eye, carefully holding fixation with the open eye, and placing an object (such as one's thumb) in the lateral and horizontal visual field, about 15 degrees from fixation (see the blind spot article).
+The presence of the blind spot scotoma can be demonstrated subjectively by covering one eye, carefully holding fixation with the open eye, and placing an object (such as one's thumb) in the lateral and horizontal visual field, about 15 degrees from fixation.
 The size of the monocular scotoma is 5×7 degrees of visual angle.

-A scotoma can be a symptom of damage to any part of the visual system, such as retinal damage from exposure to high-powered lasers, macular degeneration and brain damage.
+A scotoma can be a symptom of damage to any part of the visual system, such as retinal damage from exposure to high-powered lasers, macular degeneration, and brain damage.